ClojureBridge/organizing/Class-level-grouping-guide.md

 ## Grouping
-While one of the sometimes toughest parts of organizing a workshop, doing this well can often make the difference between really happy workshop goers/volunteers and really frustrated ones.
+While one of the sometimes toughest parts of organizing a workshop, doing this well can often make the difference between really happy workshop goers/volunteers and frustrated ones.
+The links to the forms, the important instructions for using them, lives on the [[pre-workshop tasks page|pre workshop tasks]].

 ## Suggested Class Levels
 It can help to try and define the different grouping levels as follows.
 Feel free to combine/create class levels depending on the folks who sign up for your workshop.